xnlogical/xnlogical/README.md

 - I ❤️ programming, open source, and learning.
 - Interested in compilers, interpreters, among other things.
-- Life-long gamer
+- Gaming enthusiast
-- Massive Star Trek & sci-fi fan
+- Star Trek & sci-fi fan

 That's about it, no need to yap here..